o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-surface-mask-filter.md

 weight: 700
 ---

-Add the **Vegetation Surface Mask Filter** component to spawn or block vegetation from a location based on the weight of the location's surface tags.
+Add the **Vegetation Surface Mask Filter** component to define vegetation and blocker placement areas with surface tags and weight ranges.

 ## Provider